gprok-esc-courses/intro_python_nyc/assignments/midterm.md

 4. The id of a deleted recipe will not be reused.
 5. Display Number of recipes by cuisine, and number of recipes by ingredient.
 6. Ask user for the category and randomly display a recipe of this category.

+### SUBMISSION

+Submit a link to your GitHub repository (or a zip file).
+Include a README.md file documenting your implementation.